donutrj/verdigris/quartz/content/Rules/Subsystems/Wizardry/Wizardry.md

 Spells are fickle little shits.
 Unless your SL falls within the range of the spell, roll on the magical mishap table.
 If the Cast Test SL is greater than the spell’s target, it still activates, you just need to also roll on the magical mishap table.

 Landing either side of the spell’s target on a pushed roll results in a magical catastrophe rather than a magical mishap.
 Push carefully.

+In the event a character would suffer the same magical mishap a second time, instead suffer the magic mishap at the same index.
 # Mana Drain
 Every time a wizard casts a spell, they suffer one drain.
 This is a cumulative penalty to all future channeling and casting tests until the wizard spends a full night resting.